janderson4671/byu-cs460-f2022-1/lab-routing/README.md

 ## Specification

- - A router starts out knowing only about the IP prefixes with which it is directly connected.
-In a general sense, this includes the subnets to which it is directly connected.
-However, for this lab, the prefixes that will be passed around will be /32's.
+ - A router starts out knowing only about the IP prefixes to which it is directly connected.
+For example, as shown in the [example given previously](#starter-commands), `r2`'s initial DV in scenario 1 (i.e., before it receives any DVs from neighbors) from the would look something like this:

+   - Prefix: 10.0.0.0/30; Distance: 0
+   - Prefix: 10.0.0.4/30; Distance: 0

+   However, we will _not_ do that for for this lab.
+Instead, the prefixes that will be passed around will be /32's.
 That is, we will treat IP _addresses_ as the IP _prefixes_.
+Thus, instead of `r2` starting with `10.0.0.0/30` and `10.0.0.4/30`, it will start with:

+   - Prefix: 10.0.0.2/32; Distance: 0
+   - Prefix: 10.0.0.5/32; Distance: 0

-This will simplify things, so you can focus on the routing.
+   The short explanation for this is that it will simplify things, so you can focus on the routing.

-   For example, in scenario 1, `r2`'s initial DV (i.e., before it receives any DVs from neighbors) from the [example given previously](#starter-commands) will look something like this:

-   - Prefix: 10.0.0.2; Distance: 0
-   - Prefix: 10.0.0.5; Distance: 0
+   Here is the longer explanation.
+You might notice that when we advertise the entire prefix, instead of the /30, both `r1` and `r2` (in scenario 1) will have an entry for `10.0.0.0/30`.
+You might ask when how a packet leaving `r5` to 10.0.0.1 (`r1`) will actually reach `r1`, seeing as `r2` is indicating that it can reach `10.0.0.0/30` with distance 0.
+The answer is that once such a packet reaches `r2`, `r2` discovers (from its IP forwarding table) that the packet's final destination is on the subnet associated with its `r2-r1` interface.
+So it just needs to craft a special Ethernet frame using the MAC address of the final destination (in this case 10.0.0.1 or `r1`'s `r1-r2` interface).
+How does it know that MAC address?
+From ARP, of course :).
+In _this_ lab, by routing with /32 prefixes, we remove the dependency on ARP to keep things more simple.

    The IP address for each interface can be found with the `int_to_info` attribute.
+The make it a prefix, simply add "/32".

  - A router sends its own DV to every one of its neighbors in a UDP datagram.
    You do not have to set up the socket for sending and receiving UDP datagrams